openwrt/packages/net/adblock/files/README.md

 * simple but yet powerful adblock engine: adblock does not use error prone external iptables rulesets, http pixel server instances and things like that
 * automatically selects dnsmasq or unbound as dns backend
 * automatically selects uclient-fetch or wget as download utility (other tools like curl or aria2c are supported as well)
+* support http only mode (without installed ssl library) for all non-SSL blocklist sources
 * automatically supports a wide range of router modes, even AP modes are supported
 * full IPv4 and IPv6 support
 * supports tld compression (top level domain compression), this feature removes thousands of needless host entries from the block lists and lowers the memory footprint for the dns backends